top of page

 Operation

-Our products came about from a desire to make it easy and cost effective to grow healthy plants and to increase the enjoyment of them.
-Because you will have a more consistent and reliable water supply to the plants with less time investment, you will have more time to enjoy them.
+Our products came about from a desire to make it easy to grow healthy plants by supplying water automatically.
+A more consistent and adjustable water supply with less time investment means you will have both healthy plants and time to enjoy them.

-This shows a close-up of the distributor and wicks emerging from it.
+This shows a close-up of the hydrator and wicks emerging from it.
 It is the central element of the automatic watering system for houseplants.
 The receiver is placed in the potting soil and receives the output of a water reservoir.
-The water is transferred from the receiver to the houseplants by wicking action.
+The water is transferred from the hydrator to the houseplants by wicking action.
 In this case, the water supply is from a watering globe.
 Water for the houseplant may also be supplied by another type of reservoir, a re-purposed bottle for example.
-The requirement is that the output tube fit into the receiver thus making an automatic watering system for houseplants.
+The requirement is that the output tube fit into the hydrator thus making an automatic watering system for houseplants.
 Note that the water distribution is automatic but adjustable via the wicks supplied with the houseplant watering kit.
-The plant watering system receiver can be placed anywhere in the pot.
-This plant (not shown) is a Crassula.jpg
+The plant watering system hydrator can be placed anywhere in the pot.
+This plant (not shown) is a Crassula

 Patented: U.S. #11570957